Schaefer's theorem for graphs: Classification

+It is easy to see that the polymorphisms of $I_6$ are precisely the essentially unary operations which after deletion of all dummy variables are injective.

+Similarly, we define relations $E_6$ and $N_6$ by altering the above definition and replacing all occurrences of $\neq$ by $E$ and $N$, respectively.
+One can show that polymorphisms of $E_6$ are essentially unary and preserve $E$; on the other hand, as opposed to the situation for $I_6$, they need not be injective.

-\begin{theorem} Assume that P $\neq$ NP.
-Then the minimal tractable polymorphism clones of reducts of $G$ are precisely those generated by a function of one of following 17 types.
-Moreover, any two functions of the same type generate identical local clones, whereas any two functions of distinct type generate distinct local clones. \begin{enumerate} \item A constant operation. \item A balanced binary injection of type $\maxi$. \item A balanced binary injection of type $\mini$. \item An $E$-dominated binary injection of type $\maxi$. \item An $N$-dominated binary injection of type $\mini$. \item A ternary injection of type majority which is hyperplanely balanced and of type projection. \item A ternary injection of type majority which is hyperplanely $E$-constant. \item A ternary injection of type majority which is hyperplanely $N$-constant. \item A ternary injection of type majority which is hyperplanely of type $\maxi$ and $E$-dominated. \item A ternary injection of type majority which is hyperplanely of type $\mini$ and $N$-dominated. \item A ternary injection of type minority which is hyperplanely balanced and of type projection. \item A ternary injection of type minority which is hyperplanely of type projection and $E$-dominated. \item A ternary injection of type minority which is hyperplanely of type projection and $N$-dominated. \item A ternary injection of type minority which is hyperplanely of type $\xnor$ and $E$-dominated. \item A ternary injection of type minority which is hyperplanely of type $\xor$ and $N$-dominated. \item A binary injection which is $E$-constant. \item A binary injection which is $N$-constant. \end{enumerate} \end{theorem} \begin{proof} In the following, we refer by ``Clone $x$'' to the local clone generated by a function as in number $x$ of the theorem.
+\begin{theorem} Let $\Gamma$ be a reduct of $G$.
+Then either one of the relations $E_6$, $N_6$, $I_6$, $H_1$, $H_1'$, $H_2$, or $H_2'$ has a primitive positive definition in $\Gamma$, or $\Gamma$ has a canonical polymorphism of one of the following 17 types. \begin{enumerate} \item A constant operation. \item A balanced binary injection of type $\maxi$. \item A balanced binary injection of type $\mini$. \item An $E$-dominated binary injection of type $\maxi$. \item An $N$-dominated binary injection of type $\mini$. \item A ternary injection of type majority which is hyperplanely balanced and of type projection. \item A ternary injection of type majority which is hyperplanely $E$-constant. \item A ternary injection of type majority which is hyperplanely $N$-constant. \item A ternary injection of type majority which is hyperplanely of type $\maxi$ and $E$-dominated. \item A ternary injection of type majority which is hyperplanely of type $\mini$ and $N$-dominated. \item A ternary injection of type minority which is hyperplanely balanced and of type projection. \item A ternary injection of type minority which is hyperplanely of type projection and $E$-dominated. \item A ternary injection of type minority which is hyperplanely of type projection and $N$-dominated. \item A ternary injection of type minority which is hyperplanely balanced of type $\xnor$. \item A ternary injection of type minority which is hyperplanely balanced of type $\xor$. \item A binary injection which is $E$-constant. \item A binary injection which is $N$-constant. \end{enumerate} \end{theorem}

-We first briefly discuss the tractability of these clones: Clone~\ref{mt:const} is tractable by Proposition~\ref{prop:polys}, and Clones~2 to 5 are tractable by Proposition~\ref{prop:horn}.
-The clones generated by a function of type majority or minority (Clones~6 to 15) are tractable by Propositions~\ref{prop:tract:bc},~\ref{prop:tract:d} and~\ref{prop:tract:e}.
-In those cases, certain binary canonical injections of type projection are required -- these are obtained by identifying the first two variables of the function of type majority / minority, and Figure~\ref{fig:classification-correspondence} shows which function of type majority / minority yields which type of binary injection.